 To date, sixteen different cities across the United States have Cardiff Model projects underway (Sixteen US Cities in National Cardiff Violence Prevention Network, 2023).
 The model was officially adopted into US policy in 2018.
 Looking at the same 2019 FBI crime reports for Las Vegas, we see a violent crime rate of 525.7 per 100,000 people (Violent Crime, 2019).
 This is 1.43 times the national average.
 It's for this reason that Chris Papesh of the University of Nevada, Las Vegas (UNLV), started the process of bringing the Cardiff Project to Las Vegas.
 Over the last several years, they have begun the hard work of forging connections with critical stakeholders at the Las Vegas Metropolitan Police Department (LVMPD), Las Vegas hospital systems, and community leaders.
 One of the fruits of those efforts has come in the creation of an overdose heat map tool generated from hospital data (Girard et al., 2023).

 It is our aim to continue in these efforts by using available data sets to provide a better understanding of violent crimes in Las Vegas communities.
 We will be utilizing data from the LVMPD violent crime database to build predictive models using autoregressive time series (ARIMA) and recurrent neural network (RNN) models.
-ARIMA models allow for us to account for any seasonality in the data and any changes in the mean crime levels over time.
-Given the correlation between crime levels and events like holidays and festivals established by Towers et al. (2018), its necessary for us to incorporate a seasonal component in our model.
+ARIMA models allow us to account for any seasonality in the data and any changes in the mean crime levels over time.
+Given the correlation between crime levels and events like holidays and festivals established by Towers et al. (2018), it's necessary for us to incorporate a seasonal component in our model.
 Additionally, Towers et al. (2018) identified that the inclusion of temperature forecasts can increase the short-term prediction performance of violent crime models.
 Recurrent neural networks allow the inclusion of outside features beyond just the total or mean violent crime values that ARIMA models utilize.
-The combination of these two models will allow us to build out an ensemble model that can incorporate seasonal time series components with moving averages and external factors like the presence of festivals or other important events.
+The combination of these two models will allow us to build out an ensemble model that can incorporate seasonal time series components with moving averages and external factors like the presence of festivals or other major events.
 Since Las Vegas is primarily a tourist city, the various events it hosts are likely to provide relevant data for our prediction model.
 Furthermore, the Recurrent Neural Network portion of our model will allow for the expansion of other relevant external factors.
 As it becomes available, we will be able to incorporate hospital data as either an expansion of the recurrent neural network or an additional model that suits the structure of the provided data.

 Through the creation of these tools, we aim to accomplish three things.
 First, we want to provide more tools for the established hotspot policing (HSP) strategy meetings outlined in Corsaro et al. (2023).
-Second, we hope show the capability and benefits available to any parties hesitant to get involved.
+Second, we hope to show the capability and benefits available to any parties hesitant to get involved.
 Most importantly, we hope to reduce the number of violent crimes and overdoses in Las Vegas, Nevada.
 Previous studies have established an overlap between victims and victimizers (victim-offender overlap) (Averdijk et al., 2016).
-While researches are uncertain on if this is a causal relationship or due to some underlying trait or environmental correlation (Turanovic & Pratt, 2013), it is our hope that by reducing the number of victims that we will be able to break the cycle of victims becoming victimizers.
+While research is uncertain on if this is a causal relationship or due to some underlying trait or environmental correlation (Turanovic & Pratt, 2013), it is our hope that by reducing the number of victims that we will be able to break the cycle of victims becoming victimizers.

 For the model to be successful, it must be able to provide actionable findings for law enforcement, community leaders, and hospital administrators.